noops-challenge/automatabot/README.md

 - **Animate it:** Create a visualization with these patterns.
 Incorporate color.
 Try changing the colors of cells based on their position in the grid or how long they have been alive.

 - **Make it boundless:** Although these grids have a fixed size, some automata will grow larger and larger with each generation.
 Try to support either an unbounded grid of cells, or one that wraps around from left to right and top to bottom.

+More about Automatabot on [noopschallenge.com](https://noopschallenge.com/challenges/automatabot)

+See the Golfbot solutions to Conway's Game of Life (written in less than 256 characters) in [this repository](https://github.com/noops-challenge/golfbot/tree/master/challenges/conways-life).